vmpyre/solana-handbook/docs/handbook/chapter2/archivers.md

-## Distributed Ledger Storage
+---
+hide:
+  - toc
+---

 The Solana blockchain can grow at enormous speed, making it very challenging for each node to store the complete history of transactions.
-To address this, there is a concept of distributed ledger storage that would store this data in a decentralized fashion for everyone else.
+To address this, there is a concept of **distributed ledger storage** that would store this data in a decentralized fashion for everyone else.

 !!! insight